The Ark (Year R) Class' Page

 Welcome to our class page.

-Miss McAdam is our class teacher.
-Mrs Maund and Miss Turner are our teaching assistants.
+Miss Tarrant is our class teacher.
+Miss Turner is our Teaching Assistant.

 Our page contains everything you need to know about the learning taking place in Ark Class.